Silex/rocketjob/why.md

 use more than one CPU at a time.
 Additionally, [redis][4] is constrained to the amount of physical memory is available on the server.
-[redis][4] worked very well when processing was below around 100,000 jobs a day, when our workload suddenly increased to over 100,000,000 a day it could not keep up.
+[redis][4] worked very well when processing was below around 100,000 jobs a day.
+When our workload increased to over 100,000,000 a day it could not keep up.
 Its single CPU would often hit 100% CPU utilization when running many [sidekiq-pro][3] servers.
-We also had to store actual job data in a separate MySQL database since it would not fit in memory on the [redis][4] server.
+We also had to store actual job data in a separate MySQL database since it would not fit in the available physical memory on the [redis][4] server.

 [rocketjob][0] was created out of necessity due to constant support.
 End-users were constantly contacting the development team to ask on the status of "hung" or